alirezakhpy/ModelViz/README.md

 2. Open the Obeo Designer.
 3. Choose the Ecore viewpoint on the top-right hand side of the window.
 4. Download all the files from the repository.
-5. Open the Metamodel and and the Acceleo files from the file menu.
+5. Open the Metamodel and the Acceleo files from the file menu.
 6. Running the metamodel from the 'Run as Eclipse Application' menu will open the Sirius workbench.
 7. Within the workbench file menu open the Sirius file downloaded from the repository.
 8. Create your desired visualization model using the toolkit in the right hand side of the workbench.